What is the class attire?

 In addition to this there may be other summer opportunities offered at Strive each season please contact the studio to find out what new and exciting opportunities we have this year!

-What is involved in an assessment for Strive?
+What is involved in an aUDITION for Strive?

-New students will have an assessment with the Artistic director and teaching staff to determine placement and appropriateness for this academy.
+New students will have an audition with the Artistic director and teaching staff to determine placement and appropriateness for this academy.
 There is no charge for this assessment.

-Invitations to join the Academy are extended to new students only after the assessment is complete and at the discretion of the teaching team.
+Invitations to join the Academy are extended to new students only after the audition is complete and at the discretion of the teaching team.

-Do dancers have to undergo an assessment each year?
+Do dancers have to undergo an audition each year?